Woutitit/woutitit.github.io/production/production-tips-and-thoughts.md

-# Production thoughts
+# Production tips and thoughts

 ## Introduction
-This article is to store my more "random" production thoughts that tie into a lot of the things that I'm saying in other articles but just in a more specific and slightly tangeant way.
+This article is to store my more "random" production thoughts and tricks that tie into a lot of the things that I'm saying in other articles but just in a more specific and slightly tangeant way.
 Therefore, this article might be a bit all over the place but it's just for those random thoughts and addendums that I don't have room for in the more structured articles.
+Also, these topics usually are small enough they don't warrant their own article.

+## Sidechain (top) drum loops
+Often you may find yourself using a top loop that has still punchy stuff in it.
+It may even be kick and snare.
+You can high pass the punch out so you only get the hats but you'll still hear the click and some punch in the higher end anyway.
+Sidechain these drum loops (heavily) to your current kick and/or snare and they will sound as if there was never a kick and/or snare in the loop, certainly if you pair that with a high pass filter.

 ## Why you need to seperate your patches (lead, chords and bass)
 You'll notice that producers will often start writing in a single patch, often a saw wave patch.
 However, you'll see that they often split up the top (or any accent note) and the bottom (or any fundament note) in respective lead and/or bass patches.